aozora/bootmetro/README.md

 BootMetro provides simple and flexible HTML, CSS, and Javascript for web apps that wants to use the "Windows 8 MetroUI" style, without the need to run on Windows 8.
-It is built on top of Twitter Bootstrap and inspired by the Metro UI CSS by Sergey Pimenov.
+It is built on top of Twitter Bootstrap and was originally inspired by the Metro UI CSS by Sergey Pimenov.

 ## Features